·

 What Is Intentional Rest?

-Intentional rest is a deliberate choice to take time out and do things that recharge your mind and your body.
-Whether it’s a quiet moment with a nice cuppa, spending time on your hobbies, or taking a mindful walk; intentional rest restores your energy and focus so that you can handle life’s demands more effectively.
+Intentional rest is the deliberate choice to take time out and do things that recharge you mentally, emotionally and physically.
+Whether it’s a quiet moment with a nice cuppa, spending time on your hobbies, or taking a mindful walk; it's rest that helps you handle life’s demands more effectively.

 Active vs Passive Rest

-- Passive rest is rest with minimal activity and shutting out distractions.
-For example sleep, relaxing your body and mind on the sofa, with your eyes softened or closed.
+• Passive rest is rest with minimal activity and shutting out distractions.
+For example sleep, napping, or fully relaxing your body and mind by lying down on the sofa, with your eyes softened or closed.

 Intentional rest nurtures your mind, body and mental wellness.
 As with sleep, it's a necessity and one that is largely ignored or the first to be dropped when time is tight.